 When are the 1098T forms mailed?

 The Office of Student Accounts mails out the 1098T form for the prior tax year by the end of January.
 Please note that estimates will not be given to those who file taxes early.
 Due to the confidential nature of the data included on the 1098T and to prevent identity theft, the Office of Student Accounts will not email this form.

 To which address will my 1098T form be mailed to?

 The forms are placed in student boxes on campus for resident students.

-The forms will be mailed to the permanent addresses you have provided LPC.
+The forms will be mailed to the permanent addresses provided to the university.

 Why is Box 1 on the 1098T blank?

-The IRS requires that schools fill either Box 1 or Box 2 on the form.
-Life Pacific College will provide information in Box 2, which is the amounts billed for qualified tuition and related expenses.
+The IRS requires institutions to complete Box 1 or Box 2 on the form.
+Life Pacific University will provide information for Box 2 (the amount billed for qualified tuition and related expenses).